How to See Who Viewed Your Google Doc

 4. Now, click Activity.

-5. Either click on each file or folder individually or review the scroll bar to the right of the screen.
+5. Click on each file or folder individually or review everything using the scroll bar.
 This will show you who has shared your doc.

 You can also check from within the document by selecting Share.
-The names of individuals will appear in the popup window.
-If there are multiple people, select a name, and the list of all names will appear.
+The names of some individuals will appear in the popup window.
+If you have shared the file with more users than listed, click on a name, and the list of all people will appear.

 Final Thoughts